-A. In-book links take you to a location within the N/A

-textbook.
-For example, the table of contents

-would be considered in-book links and

-embedded links take you to the correct

-location in the book.

-Additional Information:

-/ dataonal mornidation

-B. Live hyperlinks take you to any website or webpages external to the book.
+A. In-book links take you to a location within the textbook.
+For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
+N/A Additional Information: B. Live hyperlinks take you to any website or webpages external to the book.
 Pass Additional Information: C. Live links take you to the correct webpage that is functioning properly.
-Pass Additional Information: All links checked were okay.
+Pass Additional Information: Navigation text and Ch 11 worked.

 D. Live links are descriptive enough for the users to know where it should take them.
-Fail Additional Information: The links themselves are not descriptive such as http://www.sec.gov/ and the links under the header "Now Available" that introduce books that are for sale - these links only say the word "here."
+Pass to know where it should take them.
+Additional Information: Chapter links are descriptive, at the bottom of Ch 11 are links that are also descriptive.